Erikson's stages of psychosocial development: Criticism

 One major criticism of Erikson's theory of psychosocial development is that it primarily describes the development of European or American males.
 Erikson's theory may be questioned as to whether his stages must be regarded as sequential, and only occurring within the age ranges he suggests.
 There is debate as to whether people only search for identity during the adolescent years or if one stage needs to happen before other stages can be completed.
 However, Erikson states that each of these processes occur throughout the lifetime in one form or another, and he emphasizes these "phases" only because it is at these times that the conflicts become most prominent.

 Most empirical research into Erikson has related to his views on adolescence and attempts to establish identity.
 His theoretical approach was studied and supported, particularly regarding adolescence, by James E. Marcia.
 Marcia's work has distinguished different forms of identity, and there is some empirical evidence that those people who form the most coherent self-concept in adolescence are those who are most able to make intimate attachments in early adulthood.
 This supports the part of Eriksonian theory, that suggests that those best equipped to resolve the crisis of early adulthood are those who have most successfully resolved the crisis of adolescence.

-Another criticism of Erikson's theory of psychosocial development is that he does not go into detail about what causes these stages of development or how they are resolved.
+Erikson attributed the development of the stages to the presence of specific tensions which may be present at any moment of a person's life.
+This causes another criticism of Erikson's theory of psychosocial development: that Erikson does not go into detail about what causes these stages of development or how they are resolved.
 There is little information stated about the experiences that result in how a person develops at each stage.
-Just as there are vague details about the causes of each seory does not outline the necessary steps to resolve conflict in order to enter the next stage.
+Just as there are vague details about the causes of each theory that does not outline the necessary steps to resolve conflict in order to enter the next stage.